tsprlng/useful-pgp-agent/README.md

 using Rust data structures.
-(However, this crate may work around some minor quirks of specific card models, in order to offer clients a somewhat uniform view) This crate and its API do not depend or rely on an OpenPGP implementation.
+(However, this crate may work around some minor quirks of specific card models, in order to offer clients a somewhat uniform view)

+This crate and its API do not depend or rely on any particular OpenPGP implementation.

 ### Backends

-Implement:
+Typically, `openpgp-card` will be used with the `openpgp-card-pcsc` backend, which uses the standard pcsclite library to communicate with cards.
+However, alternative backends can be used and may be useful.
+The experimental, alternative `openpgp-card-scdc` backend uses scdaemon from the GnuPG project as a low-level transport layer to interact with OpenPGP cards.

+Backends implement:

-- functionality to find and connect to a card (these operations may vary significantly between different backends), and
+1) functionality to find and connect to a card (these operations may vary significantly between different backends), and

-- a very simple communication primitive, by implementing the `CardClient` trait: sending individual APDU commands and receiving responses.
+2) a very simple communication primitive, by implementing the `CardClient` trait, to send individual APDU commands and receive responses.

 All higher level and/or OpenPGP card-specific logic (including command chaining) is handled in the `openpgp-card` layer.